Beth-zur: Bronze Age to Persian period

 O.R.
-Sellers, excavating at Khirbet et-Tubeiqa in 1957, discovered that the site was first settled at the end of the third millennium BCE, and was fortified, like many other Canaanite cities, during the Middle Bronze Age IIB in the 18th-17th centuries BCE.
+Sellers, excavating at Khirbet et-Tubeiqa in 1957, discovered that the site was first settled at the end of the third millennium BCE, and was fortified, like many other Canaanite cities, during the Middle Bronze Age IIB in the 18th–17th centuries BCE.
 The settlement continued into the Iron Age, and a rare coin inscribed "the governor Hezekiah" attests to the existence of Beth-Zur during the Persian period.
 The original inscription is yhzqyh hphh, 'Yehezqiyah ha-pechah' (Yehezqiyah the governor), and the coin might also be from the time when Persian rule was replaced by the Ptolemaic.

 Hellenistic period

 Betsoura, as the Greeks called the town, reached a peak of prosperity during the Hellenistic period.
 A citadel was built at Betsoura during the 3rd century BCE, when a series of wars between the Seleucid Empire and the Ptolemaic Kingdom of Egypt rocked the region.

 In 164 BC, during the Maccabean Revolt, the Battle of Beth-Zur was fought here.
-The site’s importance lay in its strategic location on a hilltop dominating the highway, preventing the approach of a hostile army from the Valley of Elah to the Judean plateau.
+The site's importance lay in its strategic location on a hilltop dominating the highway, preventing the approach of a hostile army from the Valley of Elah to the Judean plateau.
 Josephus describes Beth-Zur as the mightiest stronghold in Judea.

 The battle was the confrontation between the Seleucid Greek general Lysias and the Maccabees, led by Judas Maccabeus, resulting in the defeat of Lysias and his forces.
 This victory was followed by the recapture of Jerusalem by the Maccabees.
 The key to the battle was the exploitation of the natural terrain and fortifications.

 Once victorious, Judas rebuilt the old Middle Bronze Age ramparts and the more recent citadel.
 The fortified town then changed hands repeatedly until regaining the peaceful character lost during the Maccabean Wars, under the reign of John Hyrcanus (r.
-134-104).
+134–104).
 However, by 100 BCE the town had been fully abandoned.

-Byzantine period
+Roman period

 Beth-Zur was inhabited in the lifetimes of Eusebius (260/265–339/340), who mentions it as the village of Bethsoro (Onomasticon 52:2), and of Jerome.